 - 3.16.1.
 All cutting, patching, roofing and X-Rays required for the completion of this project whether shown on the drawings or not, shall be the Contractor's responsibility.
 The cutting and patching work shall be performed in accordance with the following: - 3.16.1.1.
 All cutting and patching shall be done by the trades specializing in the materials to be cut. - 3.16.1.2.
 All flashing and equipment supports on the roof shall be done in strict accordance with the Board standards by Board-approved roofing contractors only. - 3.16.1.3.
-Should any cutting, roofing and/or repairing of finished surfaces be required, the Sub-trade contractor for the Contractor shall employ the particular trades engaged on the site for this type of work to do such cutting and/or repairing.
-Obtain the approval of the Consultant before doing any cutting.
-In the event that tradesmen required for particular cutting and/or repairing are not already on the site, bring to the site tradesmen to do this work. - 3.16.1.4.
-Supporting members of any floor, wall or the building structure shall be cut only in such a location and manner as approved by the Consultant. - 3.16.1.5.
+Should any cutting, roofing and/or repairing of finished surfaces be required, the Sub-trade contractor for the Contractor shall employ the particular trades engaged on the site for this type of work. - 3.16.1.4.
+None of the roofing work shall affect any current roof warranty.
+Coordinate with the Board representative the status of the roof, and if under warranty, coordinate all the work with the warranty holder. - 3.16.1.5.
+Supporting members of any floor, wall or the building structure shall be cut only in such a location and manner as approved by the Consultant. - 3.16.1.6.
 Where slabs in the portions of the building which are existing must be saw-cut or core drilled, all locations shall be x-rayed prior to saw-cutting or core-drilling.
 All x-raying shall be done by personnel qualified in the use of the type of equipment required to x-ray the saw-cuts shall be permitted to perform this work on the site.
 No allowance will be made later for expenses incurred through the failure of performing these x-rays.